ManageIQ/manageiq.org/source/documentation/faq.html.md

 ## What is ManageIQ?

-ManageIQ is a cloud management platform (CMP) which adds additional capabilities to your existing virtualization, private cloud and hybrid cloud infrastructure.
-ManageIQ cloud management provides scaleable self-service interfaces, provisions virtual system images, enables metering and billing, and provides workload optimization through established policies.
+ManageIQ is a cloud management platform (CMP) that adds additional capabilities to your existing virtualization, private cloud and hybrid cloud infrastructure.
+ManageIQ provides scaleable self-service interfaces, provisions virtual system images, enables metering and billing, and provides workload optimization through established policies.

 ## What is a cloud management platform?